Meadow Soprano

-Meadow Mariangela Soprano, played by Jamie-Lynn Sigler, is a fictional character on the HBO TV series The Sopranos.
-She was born in 1982.
-In the early seasons, Meadow is introduced as a smart but spoiled party-goer, whose over-dramatic personality and state of being in denial reveal a somewhat troubled upbringing.
-In the later seasons, her character developed with her understanding of the reality of life, money, politics, and relationships.
-Her growth would foreshadow that of her younger brother, A.J.
+Meadow Mariangela Soprano, portrayed by Jamie-Lynn Sigler, is a fictional character on the HBO TV series The Sopranos.
+In the early seasons, Meadow is introduced as a smart but spoiled partygoer, whose over-dramatic personality and tendency of living in a state of denial reveal a somewhat troubled upbringing.
+In the later seasons, her character developed with her understanding of the realities of life, money, politics, and relationships.
+Meadow's academic achievement and status as the source of pride for her parents forms a stark contrast to her brother A.J.
+Soprano.

 In 1997, Sigler was cast as Meadow Soprano.
 When her manager first told her about the audition for The Sopranos, Sigler thought she would have to sing as a soprano.

 Fictional biography

-Meadow, born in 1982, is the first-born child of Tony and Carmela Soprano.
+Born on September 13, 1982, Meadow is the first-born child of Tony, played by James Gandolfini, and Carmela Soprano, played by Edie Falco.
 She was active in extracurricular activities in high school, playing on the championship girls' soccer team, and singing in the chorus and school pageants.
-She attended Columbia University, and performed well in her classes as a National Honor Society member.
-Due to all these accomplishments and extracurriculars, she is praised by both Tony and Carmela which causes tension between her and her brother A.J.
+She became a member of the National Honor Society and attended Columbia University.
+Due to all these accomplishments and extracurriculars, she is praised by both Tony and Carmela which causes tension between her and her brother A.J. since she is clearly the favorite child of Tony and Carmela.

-After struggling through her first year in college, she volunteered regularly at the South Bronx Law Center.
+After struggling through her first year at Columbia University, she volunteered regularly at the South Bronx Law Center.
 Her employment there added to the friction between Meadow and her father relating to race relations, specifically with regard to Tony's racist attitude towards Black people.
 After graduating, Meadow, who was interested in being a pediatrician, studied for medical school.
 She had second thoughts and later considered a career in the legal profession.

 Meadow was often resentful of her lineage, stemming from a string of failed relationships, beginning with a fellow Columbia student named Noah Tannenbaum.
 Due to his mixed racial parentage from an African American mother and a Jewish father, Noah was met with Tony's racist disapproval and broke up with Meadow after his own father seemed disconcerted with Tony's occupation.
 This was followed by a romance with Jackie Aprile Jr., the son of Tony's deceased friend and fellow mobster, Jackie Aprile Sr. Meadow fell in love with Jackie Jr., but their temporary happiness together ended when he cheated on her and became increasingly involved in organized crime.
-Jackie ultimately organized a robbery involving a card game in which one man was killed and two others wounded.
+Jackie ultimately organized a robbery involving a card game in which three men were killed and one was wounded.